diegoami/nd0821-c2-build-model-workflow-starter/README.md

 ```

 This will install Jupyter and all the dependencies for `pandas-profiling`, and open a Jupyter notebook instance.
-Open the _EDA.ipynb_ notebook to analyze the data
+Open the _EDA.ipynb_ notebook to analyze the data.

 ### Data testing

-To define a "reference dataset".
-Tag the latest ``clean_sample.csv`` artifact on W&B as our
+To define a "reference dataset", Tag the latest ``clean_sample.csv`` artifact on W&B as our
 reference dataset.
 Go with your browser to ``wandb.ai``, navigate to your `nyc_airbnb` project, then to the
 artifact tab.
 Click on "clean_sample", then on the version with the ``latest`` tag.
 This is the
 last one we produced in the previous step.
 Add a tag ``reference`` to it by clicking the "+"